Bodycam video shows moments after millions in jewelry stolen from Brink's truck in Lebec

 The valuables were all part of a traveling gem and jewelry show moving from San Francisco to Pasadena.

-The theft happened last July when the guards stopped at a truck stop in the Grapevine.
+The theft happened last July when the guards stopped at a truck stop in Lebec.

 One guard was sleeping in the semi-truck, and the other went to go eat and returned half an hour later to find the lock on the back of the truck was missing.